Magic: The Gathering: Secondary market

-The secondary market started with comic book stores, and hobby shops displaying and selling cards, with the cards' values determined somewhat arbitrarily by the employees of the store.
+The secondary market started with comic book stores and hobby shops displaying and selling cards, with the cards' values determined somewhat arbitrarily by the employees of the store.
 Hobbyist magazines, already tracking prices of sports trading cards, engaged with the Magic secondary market by surveying the stores to inquire on current prices to cards, which they then published.
 With the expansion of the Internet, prices of cards were determined by the number of tournament deck lists a given card would appear in.
 If a card was played in a tournament more frequently, the cost of the card would be higher, in addition to the market availability of the card.

 When eBay, Amazon, and other large online markets started to gain popularity, the Magic secondary market evolved substantially, with the site TCGPlayer.com launched in 2008 being the first that not only compiled the pricing data but allowed for players to buy and sell cards for Magic and other CCGs directly via the site.
 TCGPlayer developed a metric called the TCG Market Price for each card that was based on the most recent sales, allowing for near real-time valuation of a card in the same manner as a stock market.
 Buying and selling Magic cards online became a source of income for people who learned how to manipulate the market.
+As of late 2013, Wizards of the Coast has expressed concern over the increasing number of counterfeit cards in the secondary market.
+Wizards of the Coast has since made an effort to counteract the rise of counterfeits by introducing a new holo-foil stamp on all rare and mythic rare cards as of Magic 2015.

-Today, the secondary market is so large and complex, it has become an area of study for consumer research called Magic: The Gathering finance, and the most expensive Magic: The Gathering cards are among the most expensive CCG cards.
+The Magic secondary market has become an area of study for consumer research, and the most expensive Magic cards are among the most expensive CCG cards.
 Some people make a career out of market manipulation, creating mathematical models to analyze the growth of cards' worth, and predict the market value of both individual cards, and entire sets of cards.
 Magics economy has also been tied to the introduction of Bitcoin and other cryptocurrencies, as Magic cards represent a physical asset that can be converted back and forth into the virtual currency.
 Nearly all of Magics trading market is unregulated, and issues related to insider trading based on planned changes to the game have occurred.
-Active Magic financial traders have gained a sour reputation with more casual Magic players due to the lack of regulations, and that the market manipulations makes it costly for casual players to buy single cards simply for purposes for improving decks.
+Active Magic financial traders have gained a poor reputation with more casual Magic players due to the lack of regulations, and that the market manipulations makes it costly for casual players to buy single cards simply for purposes for improving decks.

-As of late 2013, Wizards of the Coast has expressed concern over the increasing number of counterfeit cards in the secondary market.
-Wizards of the Coast has since made an effort to counteract the rise of counterfeits by introducing a new holo-foil stamp on all rare and mythic rare cards as of Magic 2015.